ercanlab/2021_Breimann_et_al/README.md

 <img src="https://github.com/ercanlab/2021_Breimann_et_al/blob/main/FRAP_analysis/Screenshots/DPY-27_bleaching_correction.png" alt="Plots for the correction of the acquisition bleaching" width="600">

 The fitted and normalized recovery curve is saved as ```_recovery.tif``` to the output folder.
-It displays the normalized fluorescence in the whole nucleus (red) and the bleach point recovery (black) fitted with a monoexponential function with nonlinear least-squares-based fitting.
+The graph displays the normalized fluorescence in the whole nucleus (red) and the bleach point recovery (black) fitted with a monoexponential function with nonlinear least-squares-based fitting.
 The immobile (fim) and mobile fractions (fmo) are displayed in the image.
 The recovery time constant (𝜏) and t-half (t0.5) values from the fit of the curve.
 The fitting of the curve can only be changed directly in the MATLAB script (Section 7).

 <img src="https://github.com/ercanlab/2021_Breimann_et_al/blob/main/FRAP_analysis/Screenshots/DPY-27_recovery.png" alt="Plot for the FRAP recovery" width="600">